nats-io/nats-java-vertx-client/README.md

 the NATS client.
 The vertx is an instance of the Vert.x class.
 The following few lines establish a connection to the NATS server using the connect method of the NatsClient object.
 This method returns a `Future<Void>` object, representing the connection attempt's asynchronous result.
-The `onSuccess` and `onFailure` methods of the Future object are then called (one or the other depending on outcome) to handle the result of the connection attempt.
+The `onSuccess` and `onFailure` methods of the Future object are then called (one or the other depending on the outcome) to handle the result of the connection attempt.
 In this example, we just print a message to the console to indicate whether the connection succeeded or failed.

 ### Publishing

-Once connected, publishing is accomplished via one of three methods:
+Once connected, publishing is achieved via one of three methods:

 1) With a subject and message body: